KatePaulauskas/Project-one/README.md

 - Image preload

-    It was noticed that the hero image might sometimes take a second to load and home page appears blank.
+    Although site performance has a high score on desktop, it was noticed that the hero image might sometimes take a second to load and home page appears blank.
 To resolve this, ideally, a blurred image should be loaded immediately.
 However, since only HTML and CSS are used for this project, implementing such a feature with a blurred image would not be possible.
 To ensure that the overlaying text on the image is readable and does not blends with the page background when image loads, and to avoid an impression that the page is empty, a background color was added to the hero section.
 The color was picked form the hero image and partially imitated the blurred effect of the image.

     ![Hero Section Preload view](media/hero-section-preload-view.png)